High School Resources

 If you work at the high school level, oftentimes it is as a resource teacher more than a class or pull-out program.
 In my district, students take AP courses, but I have office hours to meet with them to help them apply for scholarships, do ACT preparation, discuss social and emotional issues, and so on.
 I created a Google Classroom for all my high school students, where I put resources and ideas for them.
 I've listed some of my favorites below.

-118 Great Questions to Ask on a College Tour - I particularly like the resident life and campus culture sections!
+118 Great Questions to Ask on a College Tour - Check out the resident life & campus culture sections!

 ACT College Visit Worksheet - Very organized template for asking questions on a college tour with space to write or type.

-Davidson Institute Fellows Scholarship - Deadline in February; $50,000, $25,000, and $10,000 scholarships available for students who have completed a significant piece of work in one of the following categories: Science, Technology, Engineering, Mathematics, Literature, Music, Philosophy, or Outside the Box.
+Davidson Institute Fellows Scholarship - Deadline in February; $10,000-$50,000 scholarships for students who have completed a significant piece of work in one of the following categories: Science, Technology, Engineering, Mathematics, Literature, Music, Philosophy, or Outside the Box.

-Coca-Cola Scholars - 150 high school seniors will each receive a $20,000 college scholarship; deadline in October
+Coca-Cola Scholars - $20,000 college scholarship for high school seniors; deadline in October

 Foot Locker Scholar-Athlete - 20 student athletes receive $20,000; Deadline in January

 Scholarship Finders and Programs